dsbudziwojski/dsbudziwojski.github.io/README.md

 quantum_dataset.to_csv('quantum_generated_data.csv', index=False)
 `````
 Afterward, this dataset was loaded into the same file as our model.
-However, before use, the features and labels of the data set were seperated and then they were split into training and testing sets.
+However, before use, the features and labels of the data set were separated and then they were split into training and testing sets.
 Lastly, the data was processed one last time, where the features were normalized.
 `````
 dataset_path = 'quantum_generated_data.csv'
 data = pd.read_csv(dataset_path)